A

 C.Cautious

-D.Tree ceiling makes students perform better.
+D.Tree ceilings helped students perform better

 C